-"Proposed" means the approximate location of the trail alignment has been identified as described in the Public Access Plan, or that an alignment between two end points has not been identified or that several alternative alignments need to be evaluated.
+"Planned" means the approximate location of the trail alignment has been identified as described in the Public Access Plan.

+"Future" means the alignment between two end points has not been identified or that several alternative alignments need to be evaluated.
 For illustration purposes, future segments are shown along Highway 1, but the chosen alternative should be as close to the ocean as possible.
-Figures C-PA-1a-k show the general location of proposed access rather than an exact location to allow flexibility in planning and developing proposed access points.
-(CCC REVISED)

-PUBLIC ACCESS PLAN
+3 PUBLIC ACCESS PLAN